thelightdesigner/ScuffedWalls/README.md

 ## For Developers

-To create a function, clone the repo and navigate to ScuffedWalls -> Program -> Functions and create a new .cs file.
-All classes under the namespace ScuffedWalls.Functions that are decorated with the ScuffedFunction attribute will be populated as a function.
+To create a function, clone the repo and navigate to ScuffedWalls -> Program -> Functions.
+Create a new .cs file.
+All classes under the namespace `ScuffedWalls.Functions` that are decorated with the `ScuffedFunction` attribute will be populated as a function.
 The params string constructor is used to define the name or names of the function.
-Your class must inherit from SFunction which contains an array of parameters, the InstanceWorkspace and the GetParam method, and the virtual method "Run".
-The starting point for your code must be in an override of the virtual method "Run".
-If you use a parameter without calling GetParam you must mark the parameter as used by setting WasUsed to true.
-InstanceWorkspace contains the lists of mapobjects that will be combined on finish.
+Your class must inherit from `SFunction` which contains an array of parameters, the `InstanceWorkspace`, the `GetParam` method, and the virtual method `Run`.
+The starting point for your code must be in an override of the virtual method `Run`.
+If you use a parameter without calling `GetParam` you must mark the parameter as used by setting `WasUsed` to true. `InstanceWorkspace` contains the lists of mapobjects that are present in the workspace that the function was called from.